 The UN and disaster-risk reduction

 Since the beginning of the 1990s, the United Nations has been promoting efforts to change the paradigm of disasters, advocating for the incorporation of disaster-risk reduction efforts worldwide as a way to reduce the effects of natural hazards on vulnerable communities.
-In 2005, UNISDR facilitated the negotiations among Member States, experts and collaborating organizations which led to the launch of the Hyogo Framework for Action (HFA).
-Between 2005 and 2015, Member States around the world conducted a variety of efforts within the context of the five Key Priority Areas contained in the HFA as a way to reduce risks with the goal of minimizing losses due to the manifestation of hazards of natural origin.
+In 2015, UNISDR facilitated the negotiations among Member States, experts and collaborating organizations which led to the launch of the Sendai Framework for Disaster Risk Reduction 2015-2030 .
+Between 2015 and 2030, Member States around the world will conduct a variety of efforts within the context of the four Key Priority Areas contained in the Sendai Framework as a way to reduce risks with the goal of minimizing losses due to the manifestation of hazards of natural origin.